eileenschaubert/203-accelerate/wp-content/plugins/social-pug/readme.txt

 == Changelog ==

+= 1.5.1 =
+* New: Removed support for OpenShareCount and added support for TwitCount

 = 1.5.0 =
 * New: Add a Twitter handle to the tweet generated when clicking on the Twitter social sharing button.